 UCF Online graduate students may initiate a program track change within an online program with their graduate program advising staff.
 UCF Online students who wish to add an online certificate program, or change to an alternate online degree program, must apply and be accepted.
 Graduate students may not be simultaneously active in a UCF Online program and a campus-based program.
 Graduate students who meet UCF Online eligibility qualifications may change from a campus-based program to the equivalent UCF Online program.

 UCF Online students may convert to a campus-based version of their graduate program.
-However, those students become ineligible to again participate in a UCF Online plan without a new graduate program admission.
 Campus-based students may continue to take online courses and complete UCF Online programs, but will be subject to all campus-based fees.
 A UCF Online student may not add a campus-based graduate certificate program unless they change out of UCF Online completely.
 UCF Online graduate students in special tuition programs have additional restrictions on eligibility for other UCF programs.

 Class Enrollment Restrictions

 UCF Online students may not enroll in classes with scheduled face-to-face meetings.
-This includes classes coded P (face-to-face instruction) and M (mixed-mode/reduced seat time).
+This includes classes coded P (face-to-face instruction), M (mixed-mode/reduced seat time), and RS (limited attendance).
 When logged into the portal at my.ucf.edu, only online courses in the class schedule are visible to UCF Online students.
-See course modalities for more information on UCF course modalities and the types of online courses (W, V and RV) open to UCF Online students.
+See course modalities for more information on UCF course modalities and the types of online courses (W and V) open to UCF Online students.

 UCF Online students in special tuition graduate programs have additional restrictions and may only enroll in UCF classes that are part of their program.
 UCF Online students may be eligible for off-campus academic experiences that are not conducted online, such as study abroad, clinical activities, and service learning.
 Contact the UCF Online Connect Center for more information.